Together with her three daughters (Nancy Woodling, Jane Norton, and Mary Ann Dobras), Beth K. Stocker established The Stocker Foundation in 1979.

 The Stocker Foundation’s mission is to improve the quality of life for children, youth, and families; strengthening communities where Trustees reside.

 The Stocker Foundation is geographically restricted.
-Currently eligible are Lorain and Cuyahoga counties, Ohio; Pima County, Arizona; Dona Ana County, New Mexico; Alameda and San Francisco counties, California; King County, Washington; and Hartford County, Connecticut.
+Currently eligible are Lorain and Cuyahoga counties, Ohio; Pima County, Arizona; Dona Ana County, New Mexico; Alameda and San Francisco counties, California; King and San Juan counties, Washington; and Hartford County, Connecticut.

 The Stocker Foundation’s competitive grant making focuses on literacy and STEAM-focused programming, from educating students to read and write, to teaching students to think critically and creatively with a design and entrepreneurial mindset.